-Individual financial aid items are paid to the college at different times.
-Therefore, the total refund may not be paid in one transaction; more than one refund may be issued based on the payment date of each aid item.
+Financial Aid funds are paid to the college at different times.
+Therefore, the total refund may not be paid in one transaction; more than one refund may be issued based on the payment date of each aid financial aid fund.

-Financial Aid Programs Federal Pell Grant
+Financial Aid Grant Programs Federal Pell Grant